mark-grimes/ACCUTalk/README.md

 I was getting clock skew between the container and host that made `make` think everything was up to date when it wasn't.

-N.B.
-When I came to try some c++17 examples I found that the compiler in the container doesn't have the c++17 features required.
-So the container won't build example08.
+**N.B.** When I came to try some c++17 examples I found that the compiler in the container doesn't have the c++17 features required.
+So **the container won't build example08**.
 I should probably recreate the container with a different compiler, but that's a lot of effort to support one example.

 ## Building natively